-Working together to improve school attendance, DfE statutory guidance 2024, explains which codes schools should use to record attendance and absence in their registers, and specifies the DfE's expectations of schools and local authorities with respect to school attendance.
+Working together to improve school attendance, DfE, 2022, explains which codes schools should use to record attendance in their registers, and specifies the DfE's expectations of schools and local authorities with respect to school attendance.

 Data protection

 Schools must ensure that personal data is handled in accordance with the Data Protection Act 2018.
 See Reedley Primary School's Privacy Notice for information about how personal data will be used.